 How many times have you gone out hiking, camping, backpacking, or really any adventure and everything went as planned?
 If your luck is anything like mine that number is very very low.
 As an Eagle Scout my training even as a young Cub Scout has helped me out of some strange and crazy situations over the years.
 Looking back on my Scouting skills and training I have put together a list of Scout skills that every backpacker should know.

 Trekking poles can be a huge help while hiking.
 They can help you keep your balance and help keep your muscles and joints from the wear and tear of hiking.
 I personally find them to be very useful and use them on day hikes as well as week-long backpacking trips.
 Most of my backpacking gear is purchased because it can be used for several uses which help keep pack weight down by requiring fewer items in my kit.
+When I talk about products being multi-purpose you might be asking how can trekking poles be used in other ways than just being a “walking stick”.
+I have created a list of ten ways you can use your trekking poles for more than just walking.

 1. Shelter

 If you have a raincoat (poncho) or a tarp you could build a shelter using your trekking poles as part of the structure to keep you out of the elements.
 It does not take much to create a very basic lean-to shelter to get out of the elements.
 It might not be pretty looking and might not be the best-constructed building but even the slightest barrier helps.
+There are also many tarp shelters or even tents on the market today that require the use of trekking poles to set up.

 2. Depth or Stability Gauge